BurntSushi/blog/content/post/transducers.md

 special case; however, since there is a ridiculous amount of redundant structure in the keys.
 Since these are all URLs to journal articles, there are long sequences of URLs that look mostly the same but with a slightly different suffix.
-This is nearly perfectly ideal for an FST that compresses prefixes.
-(To be fair, a trie would do nice here as well.)
+This is nearly perfectly ideal for an FST since it compresses prefixes.
+(To be fair, a trie would do nicely here as well.)

-### Common crawl
+#### Common crawl

 I couldn't stop with the DOI data set. `50,000,000` keys is big, and compressing them in merely `27` seconds is a nice result, but I don't see it as